 “It’s a fairly regular occurrence.
 Just something that we tend to forget about,” Swanson said.
 “And the next time it comes around it will seem like a big deal again.”

-There’s always potential for big storms on the Great Plains, Swanson said.
+There’s always the potential for big storms on the Great Plains, Swanson said.

 Lincolnites probably remember the historic flood in May this year, when streets, and many basements, filled with water overnight.
 That was just part of the bigger precipitation pattern that caused high water on the Platte.
 And with a changing climate and warming atmosphere, more intense rainfall looks more likely in the future.